Namita2101/final_project4/README.md

 Copy Data: Transfer data from Silver Lakehouse to Gold Warehouse 🔄

-SQL Transformations: Perform joins, apply business logic, and aggregate data using SQL 🧑‍💻
+SQL Transformations: Perform joins, apply business logic, and aggregate data using SQL

-Audit Log: Record each transformation in the audit log for tracking changes 📜
+Audit Log: Record each transformation in the audit log for tracking changes

 Automation: Trigger transformations automatically after the data copy via a Stored Procedure ⚙️

 This project efficiently processes data in stages, ensuring clean, transformed, and business-ready datasets for final analysis and reporting. 🎯

+Note: The project_files_warehouse_queries consists of all the queries(transformation, business logic and also of table that can be used in Power BI.